Return to top

 Matcha brownies stacked on white parchment paper on a countertop.

 Matcha fudge brownies are like regular brownies, except the flavor is centered around matcha instead of chocolate.
+I suppose we could also call these matcha blondies – whatever you prefer!

 Latest Recipe Video!